KnapsackPro/knapsack_pro-ruby/README.md

 Now you can use `bin/knapsack_pro_rspec` command instead of `bundle exec rake knapsack_pro:rspec`.
 Remember to follow other steps required for your CI provider.

+### Questions around data usage and security

+#### What data is sent to your servers?

+The knapsack_pro gem sends branch name, commit hash, CI total node number, CI index node number, the test file paths like `spec/models/user_spec.rb` and the time execution of each test file path as a float.

+Here is the [full specification of the API](http://docs.knapsackpro.com/api/v1/) used by knapsack_pro gem.

+#### How is that data secured?

+The test file paths can be [encrypted](#test-file-names-encryption) on your CI node with your salt and later send to knapsackpro.com API.
+You generate salt locally and only you can decrypt the test file paths.

+Connection with knapsackpro.com server is via https.

+Regarding payments we use the BraintreePayments.com and they store credit cards and your private information.

+#### Who has access to the data?

+I’m the only admin so I can preview data in case you need help with debugging some problem etc. I’m not able to decrypt them without knowing the salt.

+When you sign in to your user dashboard then you can preview data for recent 100 builds on CI.
+If the test file paths are encrypted then you only see hashes for test file paths.
+You need to [decrypt](#how-to-debug-test-file-names) them locally on your machine to find out what each test file hash is.

 ## Gem tests